 The A3300 and A3500 have a digital knob.
 It is still a physical knob, but it does not have absolute position.
 Every time you turn the machine on, or after a blend is stopped, the speed setting resets to one.
 This is nice because it prevents the potential to accidentally leave the speed on high and make a mess by unexpectedly starting at max speed.
 The knob has a nice feel, and it gently clicks between speed settings.
 (It moves from 1 to 10 in half-step increments.)

-Vitamix says that the 20-oz and 8-oz containers will be available in the Spring.
-The 20-oz container is the same size and shape as the to-go cup on the S-Series, but the screw-on blade assembly is different.
+The 20-oz container container is the same size and shape as the to-go cup on the S-Series, but the screw-on blade assembly is different.
+(The S-Series 20-oz and the Ascent 20-oz are not interchangeable because they have different magnets for container detection.)
 The 8-oz container uses the same blade assembly as the 20-oz, but the container is much shorter.
-I think it will come in handy for blending small amounts of things like salad dressing.
+It’s great for blending small amounts of things like sauces and salad dressing.

 The overall dimensions are similar to G-Series Vitamix models.
 The Ascent base is about ¼” shorter.
 The Ascent base plus container and lid is also about 1/4” shorter than G-Series models, which puts it at 17¼”.
 The base footprint is 8×10¾”